August Plant of the Month | Chrysanthemum

-An ever-popular favourite, the Chrysanthemum has a long flowering period, delivering beautiful colours from late summer and into winter.
+An ever-popular favourite, the Chrysanthemum has a long flowering period, delivering beautiful colours from late summer all the way into winter.

 Chrysanthemums are believed by some to symbolise joy, happiness and long life.
 They grow in an abundance of varieties, shapes and colours, so look stunning in floral displays of cut flowers or nestled nicely in the garden in pots and borders.